chunglabmit/scout/docs/_sources/statistics.rst.txt

 ---------------------

-First, the predetermined set of multiscale features can be calculated using the following command inside an organoid dataset folder:
+First, the predetermined set of multiscale features can be calculated using the following command inside an organoid group dataset folder.
+Please "cd" into groupN (for example, Lancaster_d35) and execute the following:
 .. code-block:: bash

-   scout multiscale features . -d 1 6 6 -v
+   scout multiscale features organoid_folder_name(usually 2019...)/. -d 1 6 6 -v

 This command takes the current folder (specified by ".") and looks for intermediate results, including *centroids_um.npy* and *cyto_labels.npy*.
 The argument *-d 1 6 6* specifies the z, y, and x downsampling factors